zoharh20-meet/y2l-apis-intro-lab/README.md

 ![copying url](https://image.ibb.co/n2wYeT/copying_clone.png)-->

 ## Part 1: JSON manipulation
-A. Start the server by opening terminal, cd-ing into the folder you clones, and running the app.py file (`python app.py`).
+A. First we'll start the server.
+Do this by opening terminal, cd-ing into the folder you clones, and running the app.py file (`python app.py`).

 B. In a web browser, go to the homepage and click around to understand what's already provided for you.